-“It is really important to Brandon that I share this information in case others can benefit from our experience,” says Krissy who notes that the diet has actually helped the whole family.
-Her husband has now lost 100 lbs (45 kg) in a year and she has not only lost weight, too, but her fibromyalgia and chronic fatigue are now much better.
-Both Brandon and his sister have lost excess body fat and are now at ideal weights for their age and size.
+“It is really important to Brandon that I share this information in case others can benefit from our experience,” said Krissy, who notes that going keto has actually helped the whole family.
+Her husband has lost 100 lbs (45 kg) in a year, and she has not only lost weight too, but her fibromyalgia and chronic fatigue are much better.
+Both Brandon, now eight, and his sister have lost excess body fat and are now at ideal weights for their age and size.

 Other parents respond

-Nicolas Lorente, of Munich, Germany has seen distinct improvement in his son’s autism and epilepsy.
-He and his wife Deni put their 6-year old son, Angel, on the diet a year ago when he started having repeated seizures that were not controlled by medication.
-Angel’s autism was diagnosed at age 2 and his epilepsy at age 5.
-He has a genetic mutation called a SCN2a mutation, which is known to impact the sodium ion channels that regulate the conduction of nerve signals, and is linked to autism and epilepsy.
+Nicolas Lorente of Munich, Germany has seen distinct improvement in his son’s autism and epilepsy.
+He and his wife Deni put their six-year old son, Angel, on the diet a year ago when he started having repeated seizures that were not controlled by medication.
+Angel’s autism was diagnosed at age two and his epilepsy at age five.
+He has a genetic mutation called a SCN2a mutation, which is known to impact the sodium ion channels that regulate the conduction of nerve signals, and is linked to autism and epilepsy.2

-It has been known for almost 100 years that the ketogenic diet is a powerful and positive treatment for epilepsy, and Angel’s epilepsy seizures have reduced in frequency and they have been able to stop one of his two seizure medications.
+In many children whose seizures can’t be controlled with medication, the ketogenic diet has been found to be a powerful treatment for epilepsy.3 Angel’s epileptic seizures have reduced in frequency, and he has been able to stop one of his two seizure medications.
 But it is the changes in his autism symptoms that have the Lorente family most encouraged.
 “He is calm, more concentrated, more present.
 We think he understands more,” said his dad, who is blogging about their son’s progress.

-The popular documentary The Magic Pill follows, among seven subjects, two children with epilepsy and autism as their families convert from a high-carbohydrate processed-food diet to a low-carb, unprocessed ketogenic diet.
-Viewers watch as the children’s behaviour and symptoms dramatically improve over the course of a few months.
-Medical authorities, however, such as the head of the Australian Medical Association have slammed the documentary, and the diet, as being “patently ridiculous” and “harmful.”
+The popular documentary The Magic Pill follows two children with epilepsy and autism as their families convert from a high-carbohydrate, processed-food diet to a low-carb, unprocessed ketogenic diet.
+Viewers watch as the children’s behavior and symptoms dramatically improve over the course of a few months.

-Peggy Holloway, of Nebraska, is convinced that her son’s ADHD symptoms are greatly improved by low-carb ketogenic eating and worsened specifically with sugar, junk food, processed foods, and red food dyes.
+Peggy Holloway, of Nebraska, is convinced that her son’s ADHD symptoms are greatly improved by keto eating and worsened with sugar, junk food, processed food, and red food dyes.
 She shared his struggles in school, and in life, that at times were so bad “we feared he might not survive his adolescence.”
-Fortunately, about a decade ago she and her son both discovered low-carb high-fat eating and both have had dramatic health improvements.
-Now age 29, her son’s positive experience with the diet is the primary driver that has him now pursuing a career in nutrition counselling.
+Fortunately, about a decade ago she and her son discovered low-carb, high-fat eating, and both have had dramatic health improvements.
+Now age 29, her son’s positive experience with the diet is his primary motivation for pursuing a career in nutrition counseling.

-Anecdotal evidence like these families stories are inspiring, but what is the research base for putting children with developmental, behavioral, or neurologic conditions on a ketogenic diet?
+Anecdotal evidence like these families’ stories is inspiring, but what is the research base for putting children with developmental, behavioral, or neurologic conditions on a ketogenic diet?

-Dr. Rho notes in videotaped interviews here and here that while the exact action of the ketogenic diet is not completely understood, there are a number of reasons why the ketogenic diet may be effective for better brain function in children with neurologic conditions (which applies equally to brain health in adults.)
-The ketogenic diet’s impacts include:
+Dr. Rho notes in a videotaped interview that while the exact action of the ketogenic diet is not completely understood, there are a number of reasons why a keto diet may be effective for better brain function in children with neurologic conditions (which applies equally to brain health in adults).
+Here are a few of the ketogenic diet’s impacts:5

-- It is anti-inflammatory, and inflammation has emerged a risk factor for not only seizures but other chronic diseases.
+- It may help lower inflammation, which has emerged as a risk factor for seizures as well as other chronic diseases.9

-- It has epigenetic impacts that inhibits the expression of some genes linked to neurologic problems and moderates the expression of some proteins and enzymes.
+- It has epigenetic impacts that may inhibit the expression of some genes linked to neurologic problems.10

-A 2017 paper in the journal Neurochemistry, in a similar vein, summarized what is known about ketones and the brain: they enhance mitochondrial respiration(energy production), increase neuronal growth factors, strengthen the signal sent between synapses, reduce brain inflammation, and reduce oxidative stress.
-These effects, the paper noted, then seem to have downstream implications for a wide range of brain functional pathways.
+Another 2018 paper summarized what is known about ketones and the brain: they may enhance energy production, increase nerve cell growth factors, strengthen signals sent between nerve synapses, and reduce brain inflammation and oxidative stress.14 These effects, the paper noted, then seem to have downstream implications for a wide range of brain functional pathways.

-The Charlie Foundation, which was established in 1994 to help support parents doing the ketogenic diet for epilepsy control, now provides support for parents who want to do the diet for children with a wide array of neurologic conditions.
+The Charlie Foundation was established in 1994 to help support parents of children who follow the ketogenic diet for epilepsy control.
+This organization now provides support for parents who want to implement the diet in children with a wide array of neurologic conditions.
 They offer five variations on the keto diet, which differ in the ratio of fat to protein and carbs.
-The five variations can help families fine-tune the diet in a way that works best for them and their child.
+These variations can help families fine-tune the diet in a way that works best for them and their child.

 Promising published case studies and clinical trials for autism

-In recent years there have been promising cases reports and preliminary clinical trials in the medical literature, detailing significant improvements of children put on the ketogenic diet for autism specifically.
+In recent years there have been promising cases reports and preliminary clinical trials in the medical literature, detailing significant improvements of children who were put on the ketogenic diet for autism specifically.

 - A 2013 report in the Journal of Child Neurology described the case of a girl with severe autism since the age of 4, who developed epileptic seizures at puberty.
-Placed on a dairy-free ketogenic diet for seizure control, over the course of several years on the diet, not only was she seizure free, but her behaviour and IQ improved so much that she progressed on cognitive testing to be deemed “non-autistic.”
-Moreover, morbid obesity as well as life-long gastro-intestinal issues resolved.
+She was placed on a dairy-free, gluten-free ketogenic diet for seizure control.
+Over the course of several years on the diet, not only was she seizure free, but her behavior and IQ improved so much that she was deemed “non-autistic.”
+Moreover, her morbid obesity and life-long gastrointestinal issues resolved.15

-- An April 2018 report in the journal Metabolic Brain Disease described the case of a six year old boy with autism and ADHD in Poland who was shown on a PET (positron emission tomography) brain scan to have a low uptake of glucose in his brain.
-He was placed on the ketogenic diet and within a month showed a marked improvement in hyperactivity, attention span, communication skills, fear, anxiety and emotional reactions, and adaptability to change.
+- An April 2018 report in the journal Metabolic Brain Disease described the case of a six-year-old boy with autism and ADHD in Poland who was shown on a PET (positron emission tomography) brain scan to have a low uptake of glucose in his brain.
+Within a month of being placed on the ketogenic diet, he showed a marked improvement in hyperactivity, attention span, communication skills, fear, anxiety and emotional reactions, and adaptability to change.17

-- A May 2018 report in the journal Physiology & Behaviour described a clinical trial in which families of 46 children in Hawaii, aged 2 to 17 years of age, were educated on the ketogenic diet.
-Some families dropped out, but 15 of them followed the diet, with supplemental MCT oil, for three months and saw statistically significant improvement in core symptoms of autism.
-Ten of the subjects continued on the diet for six months and the improvements were maintained.
-The authors stressed that the ketogenic diet plus MCT oil is a potentially beneficial diet treatment to improve the core features of autism but it needs more long term investigation.
+- A May 2018 report in the journal Physiology & Behaviour described a clinical trial in which families of 46 children in Hawaii were educated on the ketogenic diet and supplemental MCT oil.
+Some families dropped out, but 15 of them followed the diet for three months and saw significant improvement in core symptoms of autism.
+In the 10 subjects who continued on the diet for six months, the improvements were maintained.
+The authors stressed that the ketogenic diet plus MCT oil is a potentially beneficial diet treatment to improve the core features of autism but needs more long-term investigation.18

 “I recommend the dairy-free ketogenic diet for every family with a child on the autism spectrum.
 I really think there is no reason not to try,” says Dr. Buckley.

 An increasing number of families need this information.
-In the last week of April, 2018, the US Center for Disease Control announced that its surveillance network had found that now 1 in every 59 children is diagnosed in the autism spectrum, up 15 per cent from just two years ago and up more than 200 per cent over the last decade.
-In 2004, just 1 in 166 children were diagnosed with autism spectrum disorder.
+In the last week of April of 2018, the US Center for Disease Control announced that its surveillance network had found that now 1 in every 59 children is diagnosed in the autism spectrum, up 15 percent from just two years ago and up more than 200 percent over the last decade.

 “People say keto is so hard.
 But it is not.
 And I would fly to the moon to help my children, so why wouldn’t I try feeding Brandon a special diet?” said Krissy Nusky.
 “And if this information can help just one other child, it is worth sharing our story.”